MiSTer-LLAPI/Saturn_MiSTer/README.md

 - Steering wheel not supported
 - Dual Mission not supported

-rtl/hps2pad.sv has been modified to remove support for the above controllers and make the LLAPI implementation fit in the core.
+files.qip and rtl/hps2pad.sv have been modified to remove support for the above controllers and make the LLAPI implementation fit in the core.

 ## Hardware Requirements